Sexual Paradox: Complementarity, Reproductive Conflict and Human Emergence

 Xysticus cristatus mixes bravado with caution.
 On meeting a female he (left) rushes up and grabs her (right) by the leg.
 When she stops complaining he climbs around on her back, fondling her with his legs, gently ties her down with strands of silk.
 When she is anchored, he climbs off her back and pushes underneath her from behind to copulate.
 Having finished mating he departs leaving her tied up.
 It takes her a little while to escape.

-Latrodectus hasselti
+Latrodectus hasselti with two suitors

-A female redback (Latrodectus hasselti) has two spermathecae, for storing sperm., one on each side.
+The female has two spermathecae, for storing sperm., one on each side.
 A male can only insert one of his palps at a time and breaks it off inside her as a contraceptive plug, to avoid the next male using the same side having any more than a 20% chance of insemination.
 Having two spermathecae means the female generally has the choice of sperm from two males and the strongest sperm gets most of the offspring.
 But a strong male can recover from being partly digested dangling in front of the female's jaws and return to claim both spermathecae and thus 100% of the queen's potential (R652).

 Dolomedes triton